-Mr. Fisher A continuation of CW 235.
-Special attention will be given to the feature article and to promoting and financing a church building movement, and modern trends.
+A continuation of CW 235.
+Special attention will be given to the feature article and to promoting and financing a church building

-CW 237 HISTORY OF RELIGIOUS EDUCATION The historical development of religious education from primitive times with emphasis on Jesus as Teacher, education in the early and medieval the school and medieval churches, the great educators, the Sunday school
+CW 237 HISTORY OF RELIGIOUS EDUCATION

+The historical development of religious education from primitive times with emphasis on Jesus as Teacher, education in the early and medieval the end of the early and medieval the end of the early achool and medieval churches, the great educators, the Sunday school movement, and modern trends.